 Most candidates take a year of graduate courses at an accredited teacher training institution, usually with practice teaching, to receive a preliminary credential.
 To receive a “clear” credential, a teacher must complete a beginning teacher induction program.
 Clear credentials must be renewed every five years.
 National Board for Professional Teaching Standards certification can also be used to obtain a clear credential.

 Teachers who are credentialed in another state must also pass an approved basic skills test, though the California Commission on Teacher Credentialing can waive certain requirements for individuals with private school or out-of-state teaching experience.
+In the aftermath of the Covid pandemic, policymakers have waived or loosened certain requirements to make it easier for teachers to complete their credentials.
+For more details, see this EdSource guide.

 About one-quarter of new teachers in the state enter as intern teachers, an alternative pathway that permits new teachers to earn a preliminary teaching credential over a two-year period while teaching in the classroom.
 Teach for America is one program that places intern teachers in schools.
 Some districts have established their own internships that include a two-year professional development plan for the teacher.